-Ukraine was also targeted frequently by Russia, suffering at least 9 attacks between 2017 and 2019, and several more attacks thought to be of Russian origin, such as the December 2015 attack on the country’s power grid, that shut down electricity supplies to residents of Kiev.
+Ukraine was also targeted frequently by Russia, suffering at least nine attacks between 2017 and 2019 and several more attacks thought to be of Russian origin, such as the December 2015 attack on the country’s power grid, that shut down electricity supplies to residents of Kyiv.

 Evolution of attacks attributed to Russia

-Russia quickly became highly active after 2014, with 47% of Russian attacks over the past decade being carried out in 2018.
+Russia quickly became highly active after 2014, with 47% of Russian attacks carried out over the past decade in 2018.